Lead Tracking (Signup)

 }'Test mode behavior

-- creates a test lead event with
+- creates a test lead event marked

 is_test: true - does not create a real production lead/customer transition

-- can be verified through dashboard/test-event tooling
+- verifiable through dashboard/test-event tooling

 Test mode response